emissary-ingress/emissary/DEVELOPING.md

 To query the ratelimit service in the cluster:

-1. Type `make compile` in order to build the ratelimit binaries.
+1. Type `make lyft-build` in order to build the ratelimit binaries.
 If you are in a dev shell, these binaries will be in your path:

    - ratelimit: the ratelimit service itself
    - ratelimit_client: a client for querying the ratelimit service
-   - ratelimit_config_check

 2. Run: `ratelimit_client -dial_string ratelimit:81 -domain mongo_cps -descriptors database=default`